 - Audit and Risk Assessment

-We recognize the importance of continually validating the security of the applications and services that we have in place to keep its information secure.
-The following checks are performed on a periodic basis with results presented to the IT Steering Group and, when required, to the Board.
+Our risk assessment progress has continued to gather pace aligned to our newly restructured IT risk register and Cyber Security Management Policy.
+Checks are performed on a periodic basis to validate the security of the applications and services we have in place to keep information secure.
+The results are presented to the IT Steering group and, when required, to the Board.
+These include:

 - Staff information security assessments

 - Penetration tests